The King of Bodybuilding

 Aside from training, diet was another huge part of what really led Ronnie Coleman to the success that he had in the sport of bodybuilding.
 The amount of sheer muscle mass he had presented on stage, combined with his conditioning, were things that had never been seen before.
 So, what did he eat to get to that level?

-For starters, Ronnie always ate clean foods, no cheat meals.
+For starters, Ronnie always ate clean foods, with not really any cheat meals.
 He mainly stuck to lean beef, chicken, eggs, potatoes, rice, beans, and vegetables.
 And in terms of serving size, he would consume a ridiculous amount of each, but in a very structured way.
 Sure, for a lot of people this would be too much, but if you want to get big, you have to eat big.

 So how much food did Ronnie eat throughout a single day?
 Six meals a day.
 And before we do a little more in depth on what his meals consisted of, you also must understand Ronnie’s targeted calories and macros before you try to replicate it.
 His typical total daily calories were 5,562, almost 3x the suggested caloric intake.
 As far as macros, these were 546 grams of protein, 474 grams of carbs, and 150 grams of fat.